 A nurse has been infected by a virus at work.
 She had previously booked a visit to a store, and since she is sick, she decides not to go.
 She logs in into her account and deletes her booking.
 In this way someone else can book instead of her.

+Queue change

+A man who online queued to shop at a bakery decides that he would rather shop at a supermarket.
+He therefore logs into his account and enters a new queue.
+A pop-up message appears on the screen warning him that by doing this he would automatically exit the previous queue.
+He agrees and queues for the supermarket.

 Queue exit

-A man who online queued to shop at a bakery decides that he would rather shop at a supermarket.
+A worker realizes that he cannot attend his queue spot since he now has an important videocall to attend.
 He therefore logs into his account and exits from his queue, shortening the queue for those behind him.
-He then queues for the supermarket.